 Canadian Capitalist wades into the issue of whether to buy U.S. or Canadian-listed ETFs.
 He gives pros and cons of both choices, but comes out firmly on the side of U.S.-listed ETFs.

-Larry MacDonald profiles a young woman who gave up her place in corporate life to travel the world.
+Larry MacDonald (this web page has disappeared) profiles a young woman who gave up her place in corporate life to travel the world.
 She now earns enough money while on-the-go to sustain her nomadic lifestyle.